SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-xunit.md

 With our test in place and our code not compiling, it's time to write _just enough production code_ for the test to pass.

 **Why "just enough production code"?** The goal when doing TDD is to write only the required amount of code to make the test pass.
-If you can outsmart your test and write code that passes the test ut isn't finished, it's a great way to guide yourself to create additional tests.
+If you can outsmart your test and write code that passes the test but isn't finished, it's a great way to guide yourself to create additional tests.
 {: .notice--info}

 In your production code project (`SantaSleigh`, not `SantaSleigh.Tests`), create a `SantaSleigh.cs` class as follows with our simplest implementation possible: